 Reebok is a sportswear pioneer—it developed the first spiked running shoe and the first athletic shoe designed specifically for women, as well as being the official sponsor for the likes of the UFC and CrossFit.

-All in all, Reebok is making a start in all three categories, and has achieved an ‘It’s A Start’ rating overall based our own research.
-With parent company Adidas receiving numerous awards for its sustainability targets and labour conditions, the brands stand out in the often shockingly unethical athletic apparel industry.
 Note that Good On You ratings consider 100s of issues and it is not possible to list every relevant issue in a summary of the brand’s performance.
 For more information see our How We Rate page and our FAQs.